smit48-ai/TheITStudio-Task/README.md

-# Project Name
+# Contact us form

-Contact us form with mail to
+Contact us form with mail sent to info@redpositive.in

 ## Table of Contents
 - [Description](#description)